djrrb/Bungee/documentation/4-stylistic-alternates.md

 ## Stylistic Set 03: Serifless I.

-Replace wide, serifed I with an unserifed alternate.
-This is a very narrow character that may result in less-than-ideal vertical setting.
+Replace the serifed I with an serifless alternate.
+Note: this is a very narrow character that may result in less-than-ideal vertical setting.

 <img src="images/design-alternates-i.png" alt="Serifless I" height="200" />

-For all you Hawaiians out there, there’s also a special serifless II ligature!

 ## Stylistic Set 04: Round E